College of Engineering, Technology, and Architecture

 This partnership between the Barney School of Business and the College of Engineering, Technology, and Architecture (CETA) provides a broader focus for engineers moving into management and leadership tracks.
 The program requires a total of 60 credits – that’s 6 fewer credits than if you pursued the degrees separately.
 Students can earn both a Master of Engineering (MEng) and Master of Business Administration (MBA) within the framework of Excellence in Engineering and Management (E2M) Program.

-Interested in enrolling in the Master of Engineering in mechanical engineering program under the College of Engineering, Technology, and Architecture (CETA)?
+Interested in enrolling?
 Here is what you need to submit your application.

 |Per Credit Rate|